surlab/Park_et_al/sample-data/README.md

    - Each analysis script extracts relevant information from the nested structure for further analyses

 2. "spks\"
-   - Contains a single csv file that contains the DataFrame for deconvolved spikes data from all sessions.
+   - Contains a single pickle file that contains the DataFrame for deconvolved spikes data from all sessions.
    - This file serves as an input file for spks_analysis.py in "code\scripts\".
-   - The dataframe contains 5 columns:
+   - The DataFrame contains 5 columns:
      | Session  | Spks     | zSpks    | Date     | animalID |
      |----------|----------|----------|----------|----------|
      | Session name  | Direct post Suite2p output  | z-scored spks data  | Imaging date | animal ID   |